Deep Learning in the Sequence Space: Application to an OLG model

-We use a densely-connected feedforward neural network to parameterize the key set of functions that allows us to characterize the rest of the equilibrium objects in closed-form.
-Those key functions consist of the bond price, $p_t$, as well as the investment in capital, $k_{t+1}^{h+1}$, and investment in the bond, $b_{t+1}^{h+1}$, for each age-group.\footnote{To be precise, we only need to predict the asset choice for $H-1$ age groups, since, for our calibration, it is always optimal to consume everything in the last period of life.
-Similarly to our approach in the \cite{brock_1972} model, the neural network predicts the share of cash-at-hand invested in each of the two assets, which we then use to construct the prediction for the asset choices.} We use the market clearing layers approach \citep[as in][]{azinoviczemlicka_2024}, so the architecture of the neural network architectures ensures that the predicted policies are always consistent with bond market clearing.
+We use a densely-connected feed-forward neural network to parameterize a key set of functions and then obtain the remaining equilibrium objects in closed form.
+These key functions consist of the bond price, $p_t$, as well as the investment in capital, $k_{t+1}^{h+1}$, and investment in the bond, $b_{t+1}^{h+1}$, for each age-group.\footnote{To be precise, we only need to predict the asset choice for $H-1$ age groups, since, for our calibration, it is always optimal to consume everything in the last period of life.
+Similarly to our approach in the \cite{brock_1972} model, the neural network predicts the share of cash-at-hand invested in each of the two assets, which we then use to construct the prediction for the asset choices.} We use the market clearing layers approach \citep[as in][]{azinoviczemlicka_2024}, so the neural network architecture ensures that the predicted policies are always consistent with bond market clearing.

-Following our sequence space approach, the neural network predicts the policy and price functions as a function of truncated history of shocks.
+Following our sequence space approach, the neural network predicts the policy and price functions as a function of truncated history of aggregate shocks.
 Hence, the input to the neural network is given by

-Again, we train the neural network to minimize the errors in all equilibrium conditions.
+As before, we train the neural network to minimize the errors in all equilibrium conditions.
 The resulting loss function consists of the $2\times (H-1)$ optimality conditions for the capital and bond policies for each age group, except the last who consumes everything.
-As in the previous example, the training data in episode $j$ are given by state-history pairs $\mathcal{D}_j = \{(\Xst_{j, i}, \Xse_{j, i})\}_{i = 1}^{N^{\text{data}}}$.
-We again use the Adam optimizer \citep[see][]{kingma2014adam} with a learning rate $\alpha^\text{learn}$ and a mini-batch size $N^{\text{mini-batch}}$.
+As in the previous example, the training data in episode $j$ are given by state-history pairs $\mathcal{D}_j = \{(\Xst_{j, i}, \Xse_{j, i})\}_{i = 1}^{N^{\text{data}}}$ and use the Adam optimizer \citep[see][]{kingma2014adam}.
 After each training episode we simulate states and histories forward to generate a new training dataset $\mathcal{D}_{j+1}$.
-We evaluate the expectations over the continuous shocks $\epsilon^A_{t+1}$ and $\epsilon^\delta_{t+1}$ we use Gauss-Hermite quadrature with $N^{\text{quad}}$ quadrature nodes.
+We approximate the expectations over the continuous shocks $\epsilon^A_{t+1}$ and $\epsilon^\delta_{t+1}$ using Gauss-Hermite quadrature.